liapatiso95-ctrl/character-sheet/spells.md

 Regardless of its form, the weapon deals Cold damage.
 You can end the spell early, letting the weapon melt to a harmless splash of water (no action required).
 You can have up to three ice weapons formed from this spell at a time.
 After forming a fourth, the first created one melts away.

-***Cantrip Scaling***.
-At 5th level, you can conjure one additional weapon at a time (2 weapons) and the maximum raises by one (4 weapons).
+***Cantrip Upgrade.*** At 5th level, you can conjure one additional weapon at a time (2 weapons) and the maximum raises by one (4 weapons).
 Both numbers increase at 11th level (3 weapons conjured at once and 5 weapons maximum) and at 17th level (4 weapons conjured at once and 6 weapons maximum).

 #### Illusionary Dart